kennyle37/natures-finder/API.md

 ### patch
 ### /country
-Search a address by their old address and then update
+Search a country by their old name and then update

 | Fields  | Type   |
 | --------|:------:|